Plutora Blog - Test Case Management, Test management

-Along with test metrics, Plutora also features release management and environment management modules that form a continuous delivery management platform to support the entire software delivery process from idea to production.
+Along with test metrics, Plutora also features release management and environment management modules that form a value stream management platform to support the entire software delivery process from idea to production.
 A next generation tool really comes into its own when used as part of a whole.

 5. Instant collaboration

 A next generation test management tool has in-tool commenting that gives contextual information by getting rid of the need to communicate comments and updates through outside tools.

 In-tool communication means you can keep a full audit trail of conversations between stakeholders.

 A modern test management tool has open APIs that enable it to gel with your existing toolchain.

 A next generation test management tool should sync with tools like JIRA so developers can keep using their own tools while testers view progress in the requirements traceability matrix.
 It should also integrate with test automation tools like Selenium to pull in your existing library of test automation scripts.